pangeo-data/pangeo-cloud-federation/README.md

 * Rename the deployments/example.pangeo.io directory to your desired name
   * `git mv example.pangeo.io newname.pangeo.io`
 * Regenerate the git-crypt key.
 This will be used to encrypt the secrets that are used for your deployment.
+(How do we know if it was succesful?)
   * `git crypt init`
 * Create a CircleCI job for the repo.
+  * Log in or Sign up [here](https://circleci.com).
+Go to [dashboard](https://circleci.com/dashboard).
+  * Click add project under your github account name.
+  * Click Set Up Project for the example.pangeo.io-deploy repo.
+Click Linux.
+Click Start building at bottom.
-You will need to add environment variables to configure your job:
+  * You will need to add the below environmental variables to your CircleCI configuration:

 | Name | Description |
 | ---- | ----------- |